Communication-Efficient Local Decentralized SGD Methods: Notation and Preliminaries

-\paragraph{Notation.} Let $\x^{(k)} \in \RB^d$ be the optimization variable (aka model parameters in machine learning language) held by the $k$-th node.
+Let $\x^{(k)} \in \RB^d$ be the optimization variable held by the $k$-th node.
 The step is indicated by a subscript, e.g., $\x_t^{(k)}$ is the parameter held by the $k$-th node in step $t$.
 Note that at any time moment, $\x^{(1)}, \cdots , \x^{(n)}$ may not be equal.
 The concatenation of all the variables is

 The averaged variable is $ \overline{\x} := \frac{1}{n} \sum_{k=1}^n \x^{(k)} = \frac{1}{n} \X \1_n$.
 The derivative of $F_k$ w.r.t.\ $\x^{(k)}$ is $\nabla F_k (\x^{(k)};\xi^{(k)}) \in \RB^d$ and the concatenated gradient evaluated at $\X$ with datum $\xi$ is